What Is Transitional Year Residency?

 What is transitional year residency?

 Over the course of your internship, you’ll immerse yourself in patient care and transition from medical student to physician.
-You’ll expand on what you learned in medical school, understand the nuances of healthcare, and engage in patient care coordination.
+You’ll expand on what you learned in medical school, understand the nuances of health are, and engage in patient care coordination.
 However, the specifics of what you do day-to-day as an intern will depend on the type of program.

 In contrast, preliminary year usually focuses on a specific area to gain more experience in a narrower field of practice.
 These programs tend to be for internal medicine, surgery, or pediatrics.
 Most people will align their preliminary year training with what their advanced residency would be (e.g., a medicine preliminary year if you’re pursuing neurology or a surgical intern year if you’re going into IR).